 For more information on the Ozark Foothills Literacy Project, click here.

-If you would like to recognize an outstanding volunteer or group of volunteers, click here to learn about our recognition programs and download a nomination form and view past Volunteer Spotlights.
+If you would like to recognize an outstanding volunteer or group of volunteers, click here to download a nomination form and view past Volunteer Spotlights.